wuzhiyuan2000/FedCache/README.md

 # FedCache

-This repository is the official Pytorch implementation DEMO of **FedCache**:
+This repository is the official Pytorch implementation DEMO of [**FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence.**](https://arxiv.org/abs/2308.07816) ***IEEE Transactions on Mobile Computing (TMC)*.
+2024**

+### News!!!

-[FedCache: A Knowledge Cache-driven Federated Learning Architecture for Personalized Edge Intelligence.](https://arxiv.org/abs/2308.07816) *IEEE Transactions on Mobile Computing (TMC)*.
-2024
+[Feb.
+2024] Our FedCache is accepted by *IEEE Transactions on Mobile Computing (TMC)*.

+[Jan.
+2024] One follow-up paper examines the impact of logits poisoning attack on FedCache.
+Access the full text [here](https://arxiv.org/abs/2401.03685).

+[Dec.
+2023] One follow-up paper confirms the further potential of FedCache for enhanced communication efficiency by accumulating local updates.
+Access the full text [here](https://arxiv.org/abs/2312.04166).

+[Aug.
+2023] Our FedCache is released on arxiv.
+Access the full text [here](https://arxiv.org/abs/2308.07816).

 ### Highlight!!!